Spatial-Web-Foundation/UDG/design-spatial-web-node.md

 One other key point - the spatial web does not recognize URL parameters being passed as part of a GET request - if you need to pass parameters, these should be passed as the body of a POST request.
 This keeps the address space clean, makes it easier to validate incoming requests, and is more consistent with regards to semantic web principles.

+#### Home Domains

+There is a chicken and egg situation with regard to whether a given Spatial Web Node can be considered an agent or a domain.
+To get around this, there is a specific exception to the idea that all agents exist on places within domains.
+There is assumed to be on a given spatial web node a designated Home Domain that is explicitly stated to be associated with the node itself.
+It's "agency" in this particular case is the action of the node daemons, with specific capabilities.
+When a spatial web node is first set up, this home domain/agent holds the configuration metadata for the node itself, as well as any credentials that are specific to the node.

+Put another way, ___from the standpoint of the UDG, the Spatial Web Node is a domain, with an implicit super agent___.
+The mechanics of this are still to be determined.

 ### Links

 Links are fundamental to the World Wide Web.
 The behavior of a link in that context is simple - it indicates a new URL (a place) that the user agent goes to in a specific domain, whereupon it retrieves the document associated with that address.